logzio/logz-docs/_source/logzio_collections/_log-sources/lambda-extensions.md

 #### Deleting the extension

-To delete the extension, and its environment variables, use the following command:
+To delete the extension and its environment variables, use the following command:

 ```shell
 aws lambda update-function-configuration \